ibm-cloud-docs/assistant/logs.md

 When you open the **User conversations** page, the default view lists results for the last day, with the newest results first.
 The top intent (#intent) and any recognized entity (@entity) values used in a message, and the message text are available.
 For intents that are not recognized, the value shown is *Irrelevant*.
 If an entity is not recognized, or has not been provided, the value shown is *No entities found*.
 ![Logs default page](images/logs_page1.png)

 It is important to note that the **User conversations** page displays the total number of *messages* between users and your application.
 A message is a single utterance the user sends to the application.
 Each conversation may be made up of multiple messages.
-Thus, the number of results on this **User conversations** page is different than the number of conversations shown on the [Overview](logs_oview.html) page.
+Thus, the number of results on this **User conversations** page is different than the number of conversations shown on the [Overview](logs-overview.html) page.

 ## Log limits
-{: #log-limits}
+{: #logs-limits}

 The length of time for which messages are retained depends on your {{site.data.keyword.conversationshort}} service plan: